 The Mental Capacity Act also makes it clear that a lack of capacity cannot be established merely by reference to a person’s age, appearance, or any condition or aspect of a person’s behaviour which might lead others to make unjustified assumptions about capacity.

 The Mental Capacity Act allows other people to make decisions for people who lack the capacity to make these decisions for themselves.
 The Act does this by creating the roles of ‘Attorney’ appointed under a ‘Lasting Power of Attorney‘ (LPA) and ‘Deputy’.
-Other people are also protected from legal action if they try to help someone who lacks capacity.
+It also provides safeguards to ensure the decisions made on behalf of a person are made in their best interests.

 If a health or social care professional has to make a decision for somebody else they will use the MCA Code of Practice to make an assessment of that person’s capacity to make that particular decision.
 An assessment must be done to ensure that the person definitely does not have capacity, before any decisions are made.
 The professional will talk to the person and should involve anyone else who is appropriate such as carers, family and doctors to make a decision in the person’s best interests.
 A formal Best Interest Meeting may be needed to make decisions for more complex issues and significant changes, such as decisions about long-term care or moving into a care home.
 A formal meeting can ensure that the person has the chance to have their opinions heard and recorded, and can include other relevant people as appropriate.